 Act One ends when the terrorists announce their presence by busting into the Christmas party with their guns.
-That changes the story both for the audience an in terms of John McClane’s goals.
-He’s now having the metaphorical stones thrown at him.
+That changes the story both for the audience and in terms of John McClane’s goals.

-John McClane isn’t with the rest of the party when the terrorist enter as he’s in a bathroom having a shave in his vest.
-This puts him in position to spend Act Two of the movie trying to figure out how he’s going to stop the terrorists, save all the party guests (including Holly), and get everybody back down the tower, or the tree.
+John McClane isn’t with the rest of the party when the terrorists enter as he’s in a bathroom having a shave in his vest.
+This puts him in position to spend Act Two of the movie trying to figure out how he’s going to stop the terrorists, save all the party guests, and get everybody back down the tower (or the tree.)

 Act Two finishes when John McClane has weapons, a guy out front to work with, and he’s ready to put his plan into action to get everybody out, and on the revelation to John McClane that Hans Gruber, the wonderful Alan Rickman, is actually the main bad guy terrorist.

 Act Three follows John McClane acting out his plan, proving to the suspicious cops outside that he’s not crazy and he was right all along, and rescuing Holly.
 The climax draws all the threads previous threads together.

 For your story, don’t feel trapped by the idea of putting your character up a tree or a tower.
 This idea can come in so many different forms.
 You can do the same thing by showing your character wanting something, then learning about how to get it through experiences, and then finally going after the thing they wanted.